honeydbio/honeydb-agent-docs/docs/configuration.md

 ---------- | -------
 nodename | Name for this agent node to be displayed in tweets (if Twitter is configured). logging | Yes or no, to enable agent logging.
 Default is No. ip_address | remote or local, method agent uses to determine its IP address.
+When agent is behind a NAT gatway, using remote will apply the gatway's public facing IP instead of the agent host's internal private IP.

 !!! note
     The logging option above relates to the honeydb-agent's operational activity, not events collected from honeypot interaction.